 An English speaking Orthodox Church experiencing the truth of the Ancient Christian faith today!

 If you are not familiar with the Orthodox Christian faith &/or worship please feel free to join in or not to the degree that you feel comfortable.
 We know that it may feel quite different from what you have experienced in other places.
-(My wife and I came from a Baptist tradition.
-In fact, I was a Baptist/non-denominational pastor for 12 years prior to becoming Orthodox.)
 It would be our privilege and honor to answer any questions you may have.
 Several parishioners here at Descent are from non-Orthodox backgrounds.

 If you have small children we want you to know that the "sound" of children in church is music to our ears.
 We believe that children learn how to worship and love God by being in worship services with their parents and family.
 We welcome their presence in the church services!